 Here’s why dozens of federal agencies trust NITAAC to support their cyber missions.

-NITAAC already supports over $4.9 Billion in cybersecurity obligations.
+NITAAC already supports billions in cybersecurity obligations across the federal government.

-Our three Best in Class Government-Wide Acquisition Contracts (GWACs) connect you with Contract Holders who have already proven successful at developing customized, flexible cybersecurity solutions.
-Many of our Contract Holders have cleared personnel (both within the various DHS agencies and within the DoD) ready to support the federal government in a variety of positions that require access to sensitive information.
+Our three Best in Class Government-Wide Acquisition Contract (GWAC) vehicles connect you with Contract Holders who have already proven successful at developing customized, flexible cybersecurity solutions.
+Many of our Contract Holders have cleared personnel (both within various DHS agencies and the DoD) ready to support the federal government in a variety of positions that require access to sensitive information.
+Every cybersecurity product and service is within NITAAC’s scope.
 Among the many solutions we offer are: